 We now aim to incorporate frequency of usage of words---tokens---for a collection of well-defined corpora.
 We can only do so sensibly within each structured corpus---we cannot meaningfully combine, for example, the New York Times and Twitter.

-For an initial example corpus, we investigate the ousiometric content of $1$-grams used in English fiction from 1900--2020 per the Google Books project~\cite{michel2011a}.
+For an initial example corpus, we investigate the ousiometric content of $1$-grams used in English fiction from 1900--2019 per the Google Books project~\cite{michel2011a}.
 We note that we have earlier argued and demonstrated that the Google Books project generates problematic corpora in that 1.\ Each book is in principle counted once (popularity is not measured) and that 2.\ For all English books combined, the corpus is clouded by a growing preponderance of scientific literature~\cite{pechenick2015a}.
 To use the framing of types and tokens for the former point, the books are themselves types, containing $n$-grams as tokens, but we do not have the books as tokens by knowing, for example, numbers of copies sold.
 Nevertheless, for our purposes here, the relatively-science-free 2019 English fiction corpus provides a raw large-scale body of text to examine.

 We generate ousiograms in the same fashion as before, but we now weight words by their frequency of usage.
-The NRC VAD lexicon acts as a lexical lens on the Zipf distribution---we only take word counts for those words we have VAD/GES/PDS scores for.
-In Fig.~\ref{fig:meaning.ousiometer9300_googlebooks001}, we reprise the analytic sequence of Fig.~\ref{fig:meaning.ousiometer9300_lexicon001} for words used in English fiction.
+The NRC VAD lexicon acts as a lexical lens on the frequency-rank distribution---we only take word counts for those words we have VAD/GAS/PDS scores for.
+In Fig.~\ref{fig:meaning.ousiometer9310_googlebooks001}, we reprise the analytic sequence of Fig.~\ref{fig:meaning.ousiometer9310_lexicon001} for words used in English fiction.

-Whereas for the NRC VAD lexicon, the histograms were relatively uniform, we now see uneven distributions.
-For the VAD row, we see the distributions are not aligned with the underlying axes of the VAD framework (Figs.~\ref{fig:meaning.ousiometer9300_googlebooks001}A--C).
-The distributions show better alignment with the SVD ellipses which takes us to the middle row of the GES framework.
-The main ousiogram for goodness-energy (Fig.~\ref{fig:meaning.ousiometer9300_googlebooks001}D) still does not align well, showing an off-axis bias towards goodness and low energy, the former being a linguistic signature of the Pollyanna principle~\cite{boucher1969a,kloumann2012b,dodds2015a}.
+While the histograms were relatively uniform for the NRC VAD lexicon, we now see uneven distributions.
+For the VAD row, we see the distributions are not aligned with the underlying axes of the VAD framework (Figs.~\ref{fig:meaning.ousiometer9310_googlebooks001}A--C).
+The main ousiogram for goodness-aggression (Fig.~\ref{fig:meaning.ousiometer9310_googlebooks001}D) still does not align well, showing an off-axis bias towards goodness and low aggression, the former being a linguistic signature of the Pollyanna principle~\cite{boucher1969a,kloumann2012b,dodds2015a}.
 We discuss both biases further below.
-The goodness-structure and energy-structure ousiograms (Figs.~\ref{fig:meaning.ousiometer9300_googlebooks001}E and F) show biases towards goodness and low energy that appear more aligned.
+The goodness-structure and aggression-structure ousiograms (Figs.~\ref{fig:meaning.ousiometer9310_googlebooks001}E and F) show biases towards goodness and low aggression that appear more aligned.